Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/docs/Sprint C/us_1004/readme.md

 **Acceptance Criteria:**

-- 1004.1.
-It should not be possible to edit a job reference.
-- 1004.2 It should not be possible to edit the contract type and the mode of the job opening.
+- 1004.1 It should not be possible to edit the contract type and the mode of the job opening.

 **Dependencies/References:**